oskardudycz/EventSourcing.NetCore/Workshops/IntroductionToEventSourcing/03-AppendingEvents.Marten/README.md

 # Exercise 03 - Appending events to Marten

-Using a defined structure of events from the [previous exercise](../01-EventsDefinition), fill a `AppendEvents` function to store events in [Marten](https://martendb.io).
+Using a defined structure of events from the [first exercise](../01-EventsDefinition), fill a `AppendEvents` function to store events in [Marten](https://martendb.io).

 ## Prerequisites
 Run [docker-compose](../docker-compose.yml) script from the main workshop repository to start Postgres instance.